Intergovernmental Organisation for International Carriage by Rail

 The Intergovernmental Organisation for International Carriage by Rail (OTIF /ˈoʊtɪf/, from Organisation intergouvernementale pour les Transports Internationaux Ferroviaires; OTIF), is an intergovernmental organisation that governs international rail transport.
 As of 2019, 51 European, African, and Near Eastern states are members of OTIF.
-M. Wolfgang Küpper has been the Secretary general since April 2019.
+Alexander Kuzmenko has been the Secretary General since 2024.

 OTIF deploys tools to facilitate international rail traffic and works closely together to achieve this with the International Rail Transport Committee (CIT), the United Nations Economic Commission for Europe (UNECE), the European Union Agency for Railways (ERA), the European Commission's Directorate-General for Mobility and Transport (DG MOVE), and the Organization for Cooperation of Railways (OSJD).

 History

 OTIF was organised on 1 May 1985 pursuant to the Convention concerning International Carriage by Rail (COTIF), which was concluded in 1980.
 The predecessor of OTIF was the Central Office for International Carriage by Rail (OCTI), which was organised in 1893.

 COTIF was modified by a Protocol signed in Vilnius on 3 June 1999.
 Prior to the Vilnius Protocol, the principal objective of OTIF was to develop uniform systems of law which could apply to the carriage of passengers and freight in international rail traffic.
 These systems of law have been in existence for decades and are known as the Uniform Rules Concerning the Contract of International Carriage of Goods by Rail (CIM) for freight/goods and the Uniform Rules concerning the Contract of International Carriage of Passengers by Rail (CIV) for passengers.